thesabinelim/comp1531-slackr/assumptions.md

     - The new text still must be under the original send limit of 1000 chars.
     - The new text can't be empty.

+message_react:
+    - Valid react_ids will be clarified in Iteration 3.

 message_unreact:
     - Users can only unreact to messages they've already reacted to.
     - Admins can unreact all messages.
+    - Valid react_ids will be clarified in Iteration 3.

 standup_start:
     - time_finish is in GMT.